DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecurityODataAndroidClient/README.md

 Implementation Details
 --------------
-Data is loaded from the test OData server by the *ODataEntityLoade*r object.
-Entities (Android Java objects) are created by the *EntityCreator* object.
-Members with resticted access are processed (values are replaced to "Protected", color is changed to 'Orange') in the *NavigationListViewAdapter* class.
+Data is loaded from the test OData server by the **ODataEntityLoader** object.
+Entities (Android Java objects) are created by the **EntityCreator** object.
+Members with resticted access are processed (values are replaced to "Protected", color is changed to 'Orange') in the **NavigationListViewAdapter** class.
 All network communications are execuded in a separate asynchronous task (the *LoadEntitiesTask* class).
-The *HTTP Basic Authentication* is implementated in*PreemptiveAuthInterceptor* and *PreemptiveBasicAuthHttpClientFactory* classes.
+The *HTTP Basic Authentication* is implementated in the **PreemptiveAuthInterceptor** and **PreemptiveBasicAuthHttpClientFactory** classes.

 Requirements
 ------------